 Remember, the spending amounts and points earned are for demonstration purposes only.
 Actual points accrual depends on your individual shopping habits.
 Use the TD points calculator to estimate how many points you could earn in the first year.

 Earn points on the little things

-The TD First Class Travel® Visa Infinite* lets you earn 2 TD points for every $1 spent.
+The TD First Class Travel Visa Infinite* lets you earn 2 TD points for every $1 spent.
 It’s a nice ratio.
-If you book travel with the TD First Class Travel® Visa Infinite* through Expedia for TD, you earn 8 TD points for every dollar spent.
-Then, you earn 6 TD points per $1 spent on groceries and restaurants and 4 TD points on recurring bill payments on your account.†
+If you book travel with your card through Expedia for TD, you earn 8 TD points for every dollar spent.
+Then, you earn 6 TD points per $1 spent on groceries and restaurants and 4 TD points on recurring bill payments on your account.

-If you use your card at Starbucks, you earn 50% more TD points.
-These last two program features are about lifestyle.
+If you use your card at Starbucks, you earn 50% more TD points and 50% more Stars at Starbucks.
+This feature is about lifestyle.
 Even if you don’t want to travel yet and don’t always get Starbucks, the card lives up to its slogan of ‘Earn points on the little things.’
-Plus, your points do not expire so you can save them for all things big and small.†
+Plus, your points do not expire so you can save them for all things big and small.